paganini2008/vortex/README.md

 # Vortex Series
-### Description

 **Vortex** is a lightweight distributed streaming computing framework.
-Vortex, the word means that the datas stream continuously flows into the vortex and then are output smoothly.

-**Vortex** is a streaming framework based on memory computing, which is suitable for high availability, high concurrency and real-time computing business scenarios.
+It is based on memory computing, which is suitable for high availability, high concurrency and real-time computing business scenarios.

 **Vortex** is developed based on <code>SpringBoot</code> framework.
-It relies on [tridenter](https://github.com/paganini2008/tridenter-spring-boot-starter.git), a distributed collaboration framework for microservices, to realize cluster characteristics.
-Vortex microservice has an independent TCP server embedded in it (netty4 is used by default).
-Applications in vortex microservice cluster discover each other and establish long-term connections through the multicast function of tridenter to realize high availability, decentralization and load balancing, So that the whole spring application cluster has the ability of real-time computing.
+It relies on [tridenter](https://github.com/paganini2008/tridenter-spring-boot-starter.git) component to build cluster.
+Vortex application expose extra independent TCP server port to accept external connections.
+Vortex application cluster member discover for each other and establish long-term connections through the net  multicast to achieve  high availability, decentralization and load balancing.

-### Architecture
+## Components

 **The vortex series consists of three parts:**

-1. vortex-common
+* vortex-common
-   **the agent side** jar package of vortex framework
+  vortex common classes, it makes a  Java application as vortex client.

-2. vortex-spring-boot-starter
+* vortex-spring-boot-starter
-   the core jar package of the vortex framework is added to the <code>SpringBoot</code> application to make it the **server side**
+  the core class of the vortex framework. it makes spring application  as vortex  cluster member.

+* vortex-metrics-api
+  a time series computing  tool library, it is used to do relevant  programming on  time series computing based on memory

-3. vortex-metrics
+* vortex-metrics
-   a distributed timing computing framework based on vortex is an important independent subproject of vortex
+  a web application based on time series computing tool.
+It is easy to be scalable and have high performance in realtime situation

 ### Compatibility

-1. jdk8 (or later)
+1. Jdk8 (or later)
 2. <code>SpringBoot</code> Framework 2.2.x (or later)
 3. <code>Redis</code> 3.x (or later)
 4. <code>Netty</code> 4.x (or later)

-### Install
+## Install

 **Server Side**
 ```xml
 <dependency>